Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 Y!’kiidaa keened to himself quietly, and was picked clean off the floor by arms so big, they dwarfed his own broad chest.
 There was a carefully-controlled squeeze and Y!’kiidaa found himself pressed against the iron of the Great Father’s body in a warm, firm hug.

-“I believe you,” the Great Father said.
-“An’ I’m sorry.”
+"I believe you," the Great Father said.
+"An’ I’m sorry."

-“Y…you din’t do anything,” Kiidaa mumbled, unsure what to do.
+"Y…you din’t do anything," Kiidaa mumbled, unsure what to do.

-“I know.
-Still sorry.”
+"I know.
+Still sorry."

 They held for a bit longer, before Daar set Kiidaa down and detangled himself.
-“I’d considered th’ possibilities comin’ in to this.
+"I’d considered th’ possibilities comin’ in to this.
 Y’know.
 Everythin’ from charmin’ ‘ta bullyin’, as the needs must.
 But I swear by th’ Unseen I din’t mean ‘ta…do this.
 How would I even?
-An’ I gather ‘ya weren’t prepared ‘fer a surprise like that at all.”
+An’ I gather ‘ya weren’t prepared ‘fer a surprise like that at all."

-“No.” Kiidaa chittered nervously.
-“But I suppose…his sire *was* from the very far north.”
+"No." Kiidaa chittered nervously.
+"But I suppose…his sire *was* from the very far north."

 Daar nodded thoughtfully, then gestured to a rug by the fireplace, inviting him to sit.
 By some magic of good timing, Naydra chose that moment to re-emerge with some absolutely *glorious*-smelling smoked meat in hand, and she curled up alongside Daar as he sat.

-“It sounds to me like you both had your expectations of this meeting shaken out,” she said.
-“Perhaps that’s an opportunity.”
+"It sounds to me like you both had your expectations of this meeting shaken out," she said.
+"Perhaps that’s an opportunity."

-“Perhaps it is.”
+"Perhaps it is."
 Y!’kiidaa sat gratefully, and took a deep sniff to clear his head.
 The earthy, smoky sent was a long way from the salty seawater-and-fish combination he’d always associated with Gaur.
 A useful bit of separation, that.
 Something to center himself on.

 It turned out to be just as delicious as it smelled.
 Food—the heart of any good productive coming-together.
 It was the way to any gao’s affection, really.
 And though in that regard he knew he still had a *tall* mountain to climb, yet, it was a good first step on the ascent.

 They weren’t quite at companionable snuggling, yet.
 The Great Father kept a regal distance and shared his flank with the Great Mother. *Gods,* he was such a colossal man…

 Y!’kiidaa shook out his mane.
 Time to take the second step.
-“We received your letter…” he began.
+"We received your letter…" he began.

 The conversation lasted all day.